Advancing Community-Engaged Research to Address Climate Driven Health Disparities

 PRINCIPAL INVESTIGATOR Susan Paulukonis

-The Public Health Institute (PHI) team works to understand the health impacts of harmful algal blooms (HABs) and heat events on disproportionately affected populations, such as American Indian Tribal communities, immigrants, and agricultural workers.
+The Public Health Institute (PHI) team works to understand the health impacts of harmful algal blooms (HABs) and heat events on disproportionately affected populations.
 The team is establishing continuous community engagement structures with local Tribes and community-based organizations to address HABs and extreme heat in Lake County, California.

 University of Colorado School of Public Health | Mountain West ACE-CH Hub: Climate Change Engagement Platform to Support Resilient Rural and Urban Communities (MW ACE-CH)